Twin Falls County Sheriff's Office Responds To Super Troopers 2

 Twin Falls County Sheriff’s Office Responds To Super Troopers 2

-Before you read Lieutenant Thom's response to my questions, here's the trailer to the first Super Troopers movie, which came out in 2001, incase you need a refresher or have never seen it.
+Before you read Sergeant Thom's response to my questions, here's the trailer to the first Super Troopers movie, which came out in 2001, incase you need a refresher or have never seen it.

 Q1: What was your impression of the first Super Troopers film?